JohnnyWasabi/FaceCards/SourceAssets/ReadMe.txt

 			Flash Cards: All faces are shown without names.
 Click on a face to enlarge it and see their name info.
 			Yearbook:    All faces are shown with their names and department below their picture.
 All Depts	= This is a selector that lets you filter to show a single department (or All Departments).
-First & Last	= This is a selector of what name you have to enter to collect the card in the Memory Game: First, Last, Department, or First & Last.
-Only active when in Memory Game mode.
+First & Last	= This is a selector of what name you have to enter to collect the card in the Memory Game; it determines sorting order in Flash Cards and Yearbook modes:
+			First & Last
+			First
+			Last
+			Department
+			Tenure*		Only selectable in Flash Cards and Yearbook modes.
+Sorts by hire-date, oldest first.
 Shuffle		= Shuffles the cards and redeals the 1st card (does not restart game).
 Restart		= Shuffles the cards and restarts the game.
 Exit		= Quits the app without a confirmation (because this is a deadly game).